Comeza/tsconfig-paths-snowpack-plugin/README.md

 This is a simple plugin that will use the paths you have defined in your tsconfig.json in your snowpack configuration.

 ### Disclaimer
-I would recommend to use another pugin, since this is the first npm package that I have published.
+I would recommend to use another pugin (see [alternatives](#Alternatives)), since this is the first npm package that I have published.
 And I can't guarantee that it will work in every usecase.
-So See [Alternatives](#Alternatives) if you want to use this in a production environment.

 ## Usage